 with digital video, as well as experience in documenting dance.
 Interns

-must be on campus July 7-August 12.
+must be on campus July 6-August 11.
 Two positions are available.

 Interns work closely with the Festival Director, Admissions Director, Box Office Manager and the faculty to support the day-to-day activities of the Festival.
-The interns assists with general office management (phone, fax, copying, data entry); creation and preparation of materials for students, artists, public engagement and events; program scheduling and logistics; documentation and sales.
+Interns assist with general office management (phone, fax, copying, data entry); creation and preparation of materials for students, artists, public engagement and events; program scheduling and logistics; documentation and store management and sales.
 Applicants must have good computer, organizational, verbal and written skills.
-Interns must be on campus June 23-August 12.
+Interns must be on campus June 22-August 11.
 Three positions are available.

-2) Write a brief cover letter articulating your expectations for the internship and save as a pdf.
+2. a brief cover letter articulating your what you will bring to in the internship